-- 2. The Authority's legal origins of powers and duties - 2.1.
-The Authority's powers and duties stem from sections 18 to 77 and Schedule 4 to the Railways Safety and Transport Act 2003. - 3.
-Overall objectives - 3.1.
-The Secretary of State has agreed that, subject to 1.2, the objectives of the Authority should be as follows: - i) To draw up each year a sustainable budget for the BTP; - ii) To oversee the operation of the BTP with a view to securing the efficient, cost effective and effective policing service for rail operators and users; - iii) To ensure that the Chief Constable, Deputy Chief Constable, Assistant Chief Constables are appointed in an effective and timely manner; - iv) To ensure that appropriate Police Services Agreements are in place with all relevant railway operators and that Police Service Agreements are kept under review to ensure that they remain fit for purpose. - 4.
-Ministerial responsibility - 4.1.
-The Secretary of State for Transport will account for the Authority's business in Parliament. - 4.2.
-The Secretary of State is accountable to Parliament for the activities and performance of the Authority.
-His or her responsibilities include: - Issuing directions to the Authority in relation to strategic objectives under Section 51 of the Act; - Keeping Parliament informed about the Authority's performance; - Approving the amount of any grant-in-aid or grant to be paid to the Authority, and securing Parliamentary approval where required by this framework document. - Carrying out responsibilities specified in the founding legislation including appointments to the Authority, approving the terms and conditions of Authority members, issuing rules and principles in relation to the terms and conditions of employment, and laying of the annual report and accounts before Parliament and before the Devolved Assemblies, where required.
+2. The Authority's legal origins of powers and duties

+2.1 The Authority's powers and duties stem from sections 18 to 77 and Schedule 4 to the Railways and Transport Safety Act 2003.

+3. Overall objectives

+3.1 The Secretary of State has agreed that, subject to 1.2, the objectives of the Authority should be as follows:

+- To draw up each year a sustainable budget for the BTP; - To oversee the operation of the BTP with a view to securing the efficient, cost effective and effective policing service for rail operators and users; - To ensure that the Chief Constable, Deputy Chief Constable, Assistant Chief Constables are appointed in an effective and timely manner; - To ensure that appropriate Police Services Agreements are in place with all relevant railway operators and that Police Service Agreements are kept under review to ensure that they remain fit for purpose. - 4.
+Ministerial responsibility

+4.1 The Secretary of State for Transport will account for the Authority's business in Parliament.

+4.2 The Secretary of State is accountable to Parliament for the activities and performance of the Authority.
+His or her responsibilities include:

+- Issuing directions to the Authority in relation to strategic objectives under Section 51 of the Act; - Keeping Parliament informed about the Authority's performance; - Approving the amount of any grant-in-aid or grant to be paid to the Authority, and securing Parliamentary approval where required by this framework document. - Carrying out responsibilities specified in the founding legislation including appointments to the Authority, approving the terms and conditions of Authority members, issuing rules and principles in relation to the terms and conditions of employment, and laying of the annual report and accounts before Parliament and before the Devolved Assemblies, where required.